-BOA UK has a detailed credit policy and procedures manual providing operating model and information on how the credit risk management processes are embedded in the business and overseen at the highest level within the bank.
+BOA UK has a detailed credit policy providing operating model and information on how the credit risk management processes are embedded in the business and overseen at the highest level within the bank.

-BOA UK undertakes business (providing solutions, products and services accordingly) within the defined risk appetite and within the governance in place for approving any credit risk.
+BOA UK undertakes business (providing solutions, products, and services accordingly) within the defined risk appetite and within the governance in place for approving any credit risk.

-The Board of Directors (BoD) is the ultimate authority responsible for credit risk.
+The Board of Directors (BoD) is the highest authority for approving credit risk.
 On a business-as-usual basis the BoD delegate the Credit Risk responsibility to BRC who in turn delegates day to day activities to the Credit Committee.
-More specifically the Credit Committee, oversees the management of the credit risk structure, reviews and approves credit applications within its delegated authority and take decisions on credit issues that are beyond the authorities granted to management.
+More specifically the Credit Committee, oversees the management of the credit risk structure, reviews, and approves credit applications within its delegated authority and take decisions on credit issues that are beyond the authorities granted to management.
 Exposures are monitored daily, and appropriate action taken should a credit limit be breached.

-The tables below provide a breakdown of the Bank exposure and RWA on 31 December 2021 and December 2020.
-The Bank uses Moody's, S&P and Fitch credit ratings in order to arrive at the risk weights necessary to calculate the risk-weighted values for its exposures to rated institutions.
+The tables below provide a breakdown of the Bank exposure and RWA on 31 December 2022 and December 2021.
+The Bank uses Moody's, S&P and Fitch credit ratings to arrive at the risk weights necessary to calculate the risk-weighted values for its exposures to rated institutions.
 Where an institution is not externally rated, BOA UK uses its internal assessment to rate the institution (see ECAIS section).